skierpage/way-cooler.github.io/_posts/2020-01-09-way-cooler-post-mortem.md

 > silly decision when only a small part (the underlying backend of these
 > objects) needs to change.

-I actually quite far.
+I actually got quite far.
 I have a system where you can run `way-cooler -c /path/to/awesome` and you get a semi-functioning system.
 It can spawn programs defined in the keybindings, the status bar renders (and renders using layer-shell, not via X11), and lets you spawn things with dmenu.
 If there aren't